 Ingredients

-• Heavy Whipping Cream – 1/8 cup of heavy whipping cream.
-You can use any milk of choice but the whipping cream will make them more fluffy for sure!
+- Heavy Whipping Cream – 1/8 cup of heavy whipping cream.
+You can use any milk of choice but the whipping cream will make them more fluffy.

-• Veggies – 2 cups chopped veggies of choice – I used mushrooms, red bell pepper, and green onion.
+- Veggies – 2 cups chopped veggies of choice – I used 4 ounces of mushrooms, 1 red bell pepper, and a small bunch of green onions.

 How To Make Them

-3. In a large mixing bowl, combine the eggs, egg whites, heavy whipping cream, cottage cheese, and the spices.
-Whisk until fully incorporated.
+- In a large bowl, whisk together the eggs, egg whites, heavy cream, cottage cheese, and seasonings until smooth.

-4. Stir in the sautéed vegetables and your shredded cheddar cheese.
+- Stir in the sautéed vegetables and cheddar cheese until evenly distributed.

 Optional Add Ins: